 One of the first things we did was get the fire started and I’m pleased to report that we managed to keep it burning continuously for two days!
 Sunday morning we woke up as the last few embers were burning out and Emma put more wood on and got it going again in no time.
 By the second night we were so warm we had to open the door to let some cold air in – a good problem to have.

 Being off grid, we had no electricity.
 The wood burner heated the cabin as well as water for the sinks and shower.
 When it got dark the only light was the glow from candle filled lanterns.
 Our evening ritual consisted of putting extra logs on the fire, lighting the candles and chatting round the big table with drinks and snacks.

 Saturday evening we had a hearty dinner at the barn and headed back to our cabins to drink gin and Welsh red wine.
 Gin normally makes my toes curl but Jen bought along some homemade damson gin and I couldn’t resist trying it.
 Note to self: make some next year!
 Discovery of the weekend though was Mr Fitzpatrick’s Rhubarb & Rosehip Cordial – mixed with gin of course.
 Are you noticing a theme? 😉

 As you probably know, living in a cabin in the woods is a dream of mine so you can imagine how much I was looking forward to this weekend.
 Simple living with wilderness on the doorstep; I felt so relaxed and put all the things I should be worrying about or doing to the back of my mind.
 I was lucky to spend time with a lovely bunch of people who share the same interests and love nature as much as I do.
-Thanks for organising this Annie!
-Hopefully we can all do it again sometime soon.

 I took a lot of photos so I’m going to do another post about our walks and pub lunch.
 Keep your eyes peeled!